-Mayor AL MURRAY was elected to the Tustin City Council in November of 2010 and appointed Mayor Pro Tem by his colleagues in 2011 and Mayor in 2012.
-He and his wife Tamala have two daughters ages 14 and 7 who attend Tustin Public Schools.
+Al Murray was elected to the Tustin City Council in November of 2010 and appointed Mayor Pro Tem by his colleagues in 2011, Mayor in 2012, and reappointed to Mayor in 2013.
+He and his wife, Tamala, have two daughters ages 16 and 9 who attend Tustin Public Schools.

-Prior to his election to the City Council, the Mayor served on the Tustin Planning Commission for three years as Chair, Vice Chair and member.
+Prior to his election to the City Council, Al served on the Tustin Planning Commission for three years as Chair, Vice Chair and member.
 He also served on the Community Services Commission for ten years as Chair, Vice Chair, and member.

-Mayor Murray has been an active volunteer in the community, serving on the Tustin Community Foundation, Orange County Transportation Authority’s Citizens Advisory Committee, Pediatric Adolescent Diabetes Research Education Foundation, Tustin Street Fair and Chili Cook-Off Committee and Ladera Elementary and Pioneer Middle School Parent Teacher Organizations.
+Council Member Murray has been an active volunteer in the community, serving on the Tustin Community Foundation, Orange County Transportation Authority’s Citizens Advisory Committee, Pediatric Adolescent Diabetes Research Education Foundation, Tustin Street Fair and Chili Cook-Off Committee, and Ladera Elementary and Pioneer Middle School Parent Teacher Organizations.

-Mayor Murray currently represents the City of Tustin on the Orange County Transportation Authority Board, Orange County Fire Authority Board, Santa Ana/Tustin Joint Powers Agency, the Association of California Cities–Orange County 2nd Vice President and Treasurer, Legislative Committee, and the Economic Development and Job Creation Committee.
+Council Member Murray currently represents the City of Tustin on the Orange County Transportation Authority Board, Orange County Fire Authority Board as Chair, Santa Ana/Tustin Joint Powers Agency, the Association of California Cities–Orange County as 1st Vice President and Secretary, and on the Legislative Committee, and the Economic Development and Job Creation Committee.

-A past law enforcement professional and police lieutenant with 35 years of experience, Mayor Murray was a past recipient of the Irvine Police Department’s highest honor, the Medal of Valor.
-His last assignment at the Irvine Police Department is in management of the Office of Professional Development, where he was responsible for department policy, training, recruiting, hiring and special projects.
+A past law enforcement professional and police lieutenant with 35 years of experience, Council Member Murray was a past recipient of the Irvine Police Department’s highest honor, the Medal of Valor.
+His last assignment at the Irvine Police Department was in management of the Office of Professional Development, where he was responsible for department policy, training, recruiting, hiring and special projects.